allenchng/InsightWriting/Projects.md

 **Why was this idea strong?**: This project identified an issue that many people resonated with, traveling with young children.
 It also tapped into a shared anxiety of trying to find places to stay that would provide a safe environment.
 It went on to further specify that AirBnB currently does not offer an easily accessible method of identifying suitable listings, which is where this fellow's product came in.
 While many have done AirBnB projects before, this fellow found a novel perspective that had not been filled.

-**Project Idea**: "Finding art for your home is difficult for most budgets.
+**Example Project**: "Finding art for your home is difficult for most budgets.
 Searching for art online is especially difficult because online retailers use keywords to describe visual imagery, which cannot always capture the visual subtleties.
 My solution is to improve the art purchasing process by searching for art based on latent image features and computer vision and providing similar pieces of art at multiple price points."

 Paint by numbers by [Justin Morse](https://www.linkedin.com/in/jcmorse/)